Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions

 The phenomenology of BDM features a relatively small flux and typically (semi-)relativistic outgoing SM particles upon BDM-SM particle scattering.
-As conventional DM direct detection experiments focus on detection of low recoil energy in a relatively small detector volume, they generally do not have the best sensitivity for BDM searches (with the exception of very low mass DM, see \cite{Cherry:2015oca,Cui:2017ytb,Giudice:2017zke,McKeen:2018pbb}).
-On the other hand, large volume neutrino detectors, sensitive to energetic SM particles, stand out as ideal facilities for such searches.
-Previous work has extensively studied the parameter space probed by BDM models when $\chi$ scatters off electrons~\cite{Agashe:2014yua,Necib:2016aez,Alhazmi:2016qcs, Kim:2016zjx,Kachulis:2017nci}.
-However, BDM can also scatter off hadrons, i.e.~protons and neutrons, in neutrino detectors~\cite{Berger:2014sqa}.
-Well-motivated models in which this is the dominant scattering process have been developed~\cite{Nelson:1989fx,He:1989mi,Carone:1994aa,Bailey:1994qv, FileviezPerez:2010gw,Graesser:2011vj,Batell:2014yra,Tulin:2014tya, Dobrescu:2014fca}, making this interaction a potential discovery channel.
-In particular, when the boost factor of the BDM is moderate, electron recoils generally carry too low energy to be detectable with neutrino detectors, while the hadronic channel may still be visible, especially when the BDM mass is large compared to that of an electron.
-Hadronic scattering includes elastic scattering yielding a recoiling nucleon, deep inelastic scattering yielding multi-hadron final states and resonant scattering producing excited baryons such as the $\Delta$ baryons.
+As conventional DM direct detection experiments focus on the detection of low-energy recoils in a detector mass up to a few tons, they generally do not have the best sensitivity for BDM searches (with the exception of very low mass DM, see \cite{Cherry:2015oca,Cui:2017ytb,Giudice:2017zke,McKeen:2018pbb}).
+On the other hand, massive neutrino detectors, sensitive to energetic SM particles, stand out as ideal facilities.

+Experimentally, BDM can be observed in interactions with electrons or with nuclei.
+In order to cover all possibilities, both kinds of interactions should be studied.
+While previous work has extensively studied the parameter space probed by BDM models when $\chi$ scatters off electrons~\cite{Agashe:2014yua,KONG2015256,Necib:2016aez, Alhazmi:2016qcs,Kim:2016zjx,Kachulis:2017nci,PhysRevD.98.075027,PhysRevD.100.035033,Kim:2020aa}, BDM detection via interaction with nuclei, which is complicated by nuclear effects, is much less studied.
+Nuclear scattering is, however, the dominant process in numerous well-motivated models~\cite{ Nelson:1989fx,He:1989mi,Carone:1994aa,Bailey:1994qv,FileviezPerez:2010gw, Graesser:2011vj,Batell:2014yra,Tulin:2014tya,Dobrescu:2014fca}, making this interaction a potential discovery channel.
+It is possible that leptonic interactions are not even present at all.

+We expect the main background for BDM interactions in a detector to be from atmospheric neutrinos interacting via the neutral current, leaving activity in an energy range similar to the signal.
+Unlike this background, all the BDM signal comes from a single source, and the signal contribution can therefore be enhanced by selecting events aligning with the source's location.
+This is done by selecting events based on the total momentum of all the detectable particles produced in the interaction.